pramnora/WebBrowserStorage/README.md

 2 sessionStorage, is impermanent...lasting only up until when the web browser window is closed/
             nor will it's 'name/value' pairs be transferred over into a 'new' tab window.

+NOTE(8): Both local/session storage only exists inside of the users local computer machine's web browser.
+         (If you wish to exchange data with a 'web server'; then, you'd have to use cookies, instead.)

 ## Links

 ###Video tutorials